Public hearing on quinolones and fluoroquinolones: 23 speakers from 11 EU countries to share experience

 - The review is carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which will issue recommendations.
 PRAC's recommendations will then be sent to the Committee for Medicinal Products for Human Use (CHMP), responsible for medicines for human use, which will adopt the Agency's opinion.
 The final stage of the review procedure is the adoption by the European Commission of a legally binding decision applicable in all EU Member States.

-- The public hearing follows the adoption of rules of procedure on the organisation and conduct of public hearings .
+- The public hearing follows the adoption of .